AaronLiftig/TravelingSalesman/README.md

 # Alternative Traveling Salesman Algorithm
 ### (Still a work in progress)

 ## I was inspired by the innate optimization of nature.
 I imagined a cross-section of a bubble enveloping an object whose vertices make up the nodes of a traveling salesman graph.
-This technique is a modified greedy algorithm starting from all points on the convex hull, where one is trying to minimize the concavity of the convex hull.
+This technique is a modified greedy algorithm starting from all points on the convex hull, where one is, in some sense, trying to minimize the concavity of the convex hull.

-## The primary differences between this and a typical greedy algorithm are that all boundary points of the convex hull are starting points and that edges of the \"bubble\" merge.
+## The primary differences between this and a typical greedy algorithm are that all boundary points of the convex hull are starting points, that progress of all radii stop until the smallest radius catches up (representing a kind of bubble surface tension), and that edges of the radii merge.

  ### Pseudocode: